Agoric/documentation/main/ertp/api/amount-math.md

 Returns `true` if the `value` of `leftAmount` is greater than or equal to the `value` of `rightAmount`.
-Both `amount` arguments must have the same `brand`.
+Both `amount` arguments must have the same `brand` as this `amountMath`.

 For non-fungible `values`, what "greater than or equal to" is depends on the kind of `amountMath`.
-For example, whether rectangle A is greater than rectangle B depends on whether rectangle A includes rectangle B as defined by the logic in `amountMath`
+For example, { 'seat 1', 'seat 2' } is considered greater than { 'seat 2' } because the former both contains all of the latter's contents and has more elements.

 ```js
 const { amountMath: quatloosAmountMath } = makeIssuerKit('quatloos');